 Wilma Goldstein is retired and lives in Southwest DC after a career in politics, research, and teaching, as well as two political appointments that focused on women’s entrepreneurship.
 Goldstein was born and raised in the part of Michigan most known for producing automobiles and lived in both Flint and Detroit at various times in her life.
-She went to work in the late1960’s for the survey research firm that did polling for a political campaign she was involved in at a time when candidate research was at its most rudimentary.
+She went to work in the late 1960’s for a survey research firm that did polling for a political campaign she was involved in at a time when candidate research was at its most rudimentary.
 In 1975 she moved to Washington, DC after starting a Canadian market research company that partnered with her firm, then known as Market Opinion Research and headquartered in Detroit.
 She was recruited to be the Director of Survey Research for the Republican Party and supervised the conduct of polls for candidates, as well as teaching the staffs and field forces about survey research and focus groups.
 That work expanded into doing the same for organizations then emerging as part of the women’s political movement, political action committees and corporations that wanted to provide political training for some of their employees.
 She stayed active in campaigns, research and training political operatives, combined with teaching in traditional and non-traditional settings, along with two stints at the Small Business Administration (SBA.)
 Wilma co-founded the Campaign Management Institute at American University in Washington D.C. and served as its first Director.
 After retiring in 2007 she did a Fellowship at The Dole Institute at the University of Kansas in Lawrence.
 Upon her return, she began tutoring and preparing elementary students in reading so they could comply with the standards for moving on as part of the goals of the No Child Left Behind program.
 In 2013 she moved back to DC from VA where she helped found Waterfront Senior Village, which is part of the network of aging in place associations where she continues membership as an active volunteer; she became a member of her apartment complex tenant association, continues her work promoting jazz for Westminster Church in South West DC and works on research projects for senior citizens.